 - Note 1: When students fail to acquire the credit during the term or semester marked with \bigcirc , \bigcirc , \triangle in the boxes for the year in which the course is taken, they can take the course in subsequent terms or semesters.
 Depending on class subject, courses may be offered in semesters or terms different from those scheduled.
 Please be sure to check the time schedule for Liberal Arts Education subjects to be issued every - Note 2: The credit obtained by mastery of "English-speaking Countries Field Research" or self-directed study of "Online Seminar in English A·B" cannot be counted towards the credit necessary for graduation.
 The credit obtained by Overseas Language Training can be recognized as Communication I or II if application is made in advance.
-For more details, please refer to the article on English in Liberal Arts Education in the student handbook

-Note 3: We have a recognition of credit system for foreign language proficiency tests.
-For more details, please refer to the article on English in - Note 3: We have a recognition of credit system for foreign language proficiency tests.
-For more details, please refer to the article on English in Liberal Arts Education in the student handbook. - Note 4: Students must take "Elements of Information Literacy" provided in the first semester.
-You can take the "Exercise in Information Literacy" provided in the second semester only if you fail to obtain credit for "Information Utilization Basics." - $Note~5:~Students~must~take~both \\ \lceil Experimental~Methods~and~Laboratory~Work \\ I~(1credit) \\ \rfloor~and~ \\ \lceil Experimental~Methods~and~Laboratory~Work \\ I~(1credit) \\ \rceil~and~ \\ \rceil~$ - Note 6: Students can calculate the credits of Basic English Usage.
+For more details, please refer to the article on English in Liberal Arts Education - in the student handbook Note 3: We have a recognition of credit system for foreign language proficiency tests.
+For more details, please refer to the article on English in Liberal Arts Education in the student handbook. - Note 4: Students must take both \lceil Experimental Methods and Laboratory Work I (1credit) \rfloor and \lceil Experimental Methods and Laboratory Work II (1credit) \rfloor . - Note 5: Students can calculate the credits of Basic English Usage.